History of Michael Conforto in Timeline

 2014: Drafted by the Mets

 Prior to the 2014 season, Conforto was named the preseason Sporting News College Baseball Player of the Year.
-He ended the season hitting .345/.504/.547 with 52 runs, 16 doubles, seven home runs, 56 RBIs, and 55 walks, and was again named the Pac-12 Baseball Player of the Year.
-He was also a finalist for the Golden Spikes Award and the Dick Howser Trophy.
+Conforto finished the 2014 season hitting .345/.504/.547 with 52 runs, 16 doubles, seven home runs, 56 RBIs, and 55 walks.
+He was again named the Pac-12 Baseball Player of the Year.

 On June 26, 2015, Conforto was promoted to the Binghamton Mets of the Class AA Eastern League.